Contraptor, metalworker, global activist, steampunk... specializing in pedal-power.

 Pedal-powered Crane

-This pedal-powered crane was built for Redmoon's Summer 2006 spectacle Twilight Orchard.
-A simple rule for a crane is that the weight on the end times the ratio of the boom to the counterweight's length equals the weight of the counterweight.
+THE SOLUTION: A simple rule for a crane is that the weight on the end times the ratio of the boom to the counterweight's length equals the weight of the counterweight.
 The original design called for an 800 lb. counterweight which would support 50 lbs at the end of a 16 foot boom.
 Consequently this vehicle was extremely overbuilt, with ATV wheels, a differential, and a gear ratio that would allow a single person to move that kind of weight.

 I had to fabricate my own axle stub brackets.